 Rich has won honorable mentions and awards in songwriting and served as president of the Ventura County Producers and Songwriters Guild.
 Touring for three years with "Dick Clark's Good Old Rock and Roll Show" he had the opportunity to perform with Bo Diddley, Chuck Berry, Little Anthony and many other great, old time rock and rollers.
 After moving his family to the Yosemite/Fresno area he taught guitar and directed the jazz band at Fresno Pacific University for two years.

-At home in his studio Rich produces new weekly lessons for his www.GuitarCollege.com websites and records his original tunes with his bands.
-Having written a column for Christian Musician Magazine for over 6 years, he currently writes for Collectible Guitar Magazine and frequently contributes to Just Jazz Guitar Magazine and other music magazines.
+At home in his studio Rich produces new lessons for his GuitarCollege.com websites and records his original tunes with his local jazz band.
+Having written a column for Christian Musician Magazine for over 6 years, he currently writes for Collectible Guitar Magazine and has contributed to Just Jazz Guitar Magazine and other music magazines through the years.

-Rich is endorsed by Eastman and Hofner Guitars and Quilter Amps which takes him around the country to guitar shows, workshops and clinics promoting these products as well as his own business.
+Rich is endorsed by Eastman, Heritage and Hofner Guitars, and Quilter Amps which takes him around the country to guitar shows, workshops and clinics promoting these products as well as his own business.
 Rich also hosts an annual 5 day Guitar College Yosemite Jazz Workshop in the Yosemite foothills area where he resides.

 Click to read an interview with Rich from Just Jazz Guitar

-Click to read What I Learned From a Master By Jim Carlton
+Click to read What I Learned From a Master, By Jim Carlton

 RICH'S PHILOSOPHY ABOUT TEACHING GUITAR There's an old adage, "Give a man a fish and feed him for a day, teach a man to fish and feed him for life."
 It's that way with guitar playing also.
 You can learn a song on your guitar and all you'll know is a song.
 But if you learn some music theory and improve your skill, you'll be able to teach yourself all the songs you want to know.